 Banks are giving us the power to spend more and stretch our spending, however your productivity and income remains unchanged.

-If you can’t afford to buy something that you desire now but you still want it.
-What are you going to do tomorrow when you have a bill for previous purchases + new needs + extra desire or wants?
+If you can’t afford to buy something that you desire now.
+What are you going to do tomorrow when you have a bill for previous purchases + new needs + extra desire?

 “Avoid credit cards, “just forget about them.”Warren Buffet